2.6. Control Constructs

 end

-disp(['The interest rate is ', num2str(rate*100), '%.'])
+disp(['The interest rate is ',num2str(rate*100),'%.'])

 end

-2.6.6.
+2.6.2.
 While Loop

-The loop will evaluate the condition and run if it is true.
+The while loop will execute a code block until the logical condition is false, so it may not run, run once, or run many times.
+Use a while loop instead of a for loop whenever the number of loop executions can not be pre-determined.
+The loop will evaluate the condition and run the code block if it is true.
 Each time after running the code block, the condition is re-evaluated for a possible additional run.
-The loop stops whenever the condition is false. while loops run zero or more times.
+The loop stops when the condition is false.

 while condition